rladies-chicago/blog/README.md

 Email chicago@rladies.org letting us know you are interested in contributing to the blog.

 The `.Rmd` file in this repo is our blog post template.
-If your blog post requires special formatting, please use this when submitting a blog post.
+The use of this template is optional; however, if your blog post requires special formatting, please use this when submitting a blog post.
+If you opt not to use this template and prefer to submit a word document or plain text, please be sure to include the requested information in the template.

 ## Types of Blog Posts